HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/howto/configuration/ChangeDisplayLanguage.md

-# How to change the display language in HCL Digital Experience log files without changing the locale in OS?
+# How to change the display language in HCL DX log files without changing the operating system's locale

 ## Applies to